 The holders of Class A Common Stock are entitled to one vote for each share held on all matters voted upon by stockholders, including the election of directors and any proposed amendment to the Amended and Restated Certificate of Incorporation.
 The holders of Class A Common Stock are entitled to vote as a class to elect two independent directors to the Board of Directors.
 The holders of Class A Common Stock will be entitled to such dividends as may be declared at the discretion of the Board of Directors out of funds legally available for that purpose.
 The holders of Class A Common Stock will be entitled to share ratably with all other classes of Common Stock in the net assets of Radio One upon liquidation after payment or provision for all liabilities.
-All shares of Class A Common Stock at the option of the holder of such shares.
+All shares of Class A Common Stock may be converted at any time into a like number of shares of Class A Common Stock at the option of the holder of such shares.
 All shares of Class A Common Stock issued pursuant to the offering will be fully paid and non-assessable.